Caleb9/auto-brightness-rpi-tsl2591/README.md

 ### 1. Install dependencies

-The assumption is that you are starting with a fresh installation of Raspberry Pi OS Lite and you have command line access to the Pi.
+The assumption is you're using Raspberry Pi OS or another Debian based distro on your Pi.

 Update the system and install the OS packages needed

 ```
+sudo apt update && \
+sudo apt upgrade -y && \
 sudo apt install -y \
     python3-dev \
     python3-venv \